Print

 Description

-Delicious no-bake cheesecake with a nice cappuccino flavor.
-Perfect treat for a hot summer day!
+This delicious no-bake cheesecake has a lovely cappuccino flavor.
+The perfect treat for a hot summer day!
+And you don’t have to bake anything!

 Ingredients